Obsidian-StudiosInc/ecrire/README.md

 desktop environment.
 It is intended to be a native EFL alternative to gedit (GTK/Gnome), kwrite (KDE/Plasma), and similar basic text editors.

+Ecrire has been modified to use elementary code widget instead of entry.
+There are various issues as a result of this change, and some pre-existing issues.
+Some pre-existing issues have been fixed with the switch and others new issues has been created.

+Work is ongoing to get Ecrire into shape for basic daily use.
 Contributions are welcome!

 ## Build
 To build for usage run cmake, and then make.
-The build system will generate dep and rpm's for installation, using either dist or package targets.
+The build system will generate deb and rpm's for installation, using either dist or package targets.
 Dist target will package sources in addition to binaries.
 Package will only generate deb and rpm's.